rolisingh10/Project-3/README.md

 **Data Sourcing and Cleaning**

 We located and evaluated appropriate datasets and cleaned the data for ingestion into the database layer.
+We wanted to study the effects of environmental pollution on the health of residents.
+We wanted to study these effects locally, so we chose Minnesota and we further divided the state into counties.
+After narrowing down, we concluded to include asthma and cancer as the ailments.
+We also included the healthoutcome and healthfactors of each county which are calculated by County Health Rankings & Roadmaps (CHR&R), University of Wisconsin Population Health Institute.
+The datasets of the healthoutcome and healthfactors included Z-scores which is a right measure to compare.

+ We extracted four datasets for our study.
+These are as following:
+1. Asthma hospitalization rates for 2018-2020 by county
+2. Cancer rates by county 2015-2019
+3. Health Outcomes and Factors Rankings 2023
+4.
+5.
+   The steps taken in data cleaning:
+1. We extracted the csv files of asthma data and cancer rate data and transformed them into dataframes using pandas(python).
+The same was done to excel file of healthoutcomes.
+2. We looked at all the columns in the dataframe.
+We looked for null values, dropped the columns and renamed columns.
+3. We jsonified the data to be saved in MongoDB.

 (more discussion here)